simeon-chakarov/TaskManagement/README.md

+Prerequisites: The project use MSSQL for a database layer.
+You need to install MSSQL server and Visual Studio 2022 in order to start it.

 Instalation
 1. Clone the repo (or download the zip file and extract on the local mashine)
 2. Open the solution with Visual Studio 2022